Contact

 PhD, Harvard University; MA, University of Iowa; BA, University of Florida

-My book, Swahili Port Cities: The Architecture of Elsewhere (Indiana University Press, 2016), explores the contested meanings of coral-stone built landscapes during the age of empire.
-The book frames ports as porous sites, whose architectures are constituted by itinerant practices of belonging that fundamentally challenge the racialized logic of colonialism and the nation-state.
-I also consider the Afro-Asian inflections of local architectural ornament and how the celebrated aesthetics of the region are shaped by histories and experiences of Indian Ocean slavery.
+My first book, Swahili Port Cities: The Architecture of Elsewhere (Indiana University Press, 2016), investigates the contested meanings and afterlives of coral-stone houses and mosques.
+It presents ports as porous sites where itinerant practices of belonging challenge the racialized logic of colonialism and the nation-state.
+The book also examines the politics of interior ornament and the relationship between material culture and slavery in Indian Ocean world.

-I have held fellowships at the Center for Advanced Study in the Visual Arts (CASVA), The Clark Art Institute, The Society for the Humanities at Cornell University, and Johns Hopkins University.
+I have held fellowships at the Center for Advanced Study in the Visual Arts, the Clark Art Institute, the Society for the Humanities at Cornell University, and Johns Hopkins University.
 Before joining NYU, I taught at the University of Illinois Urbana-Champaign and Wayne State University.

 Areas of Interest

-Transoceanic worldmaking, port cities and visual cultures of the African Indian Ocean world; comparative urbanism; Afro-Asian encounters; modernity in Africa; Islamic arts of Africa; histories of photography in Africa.
+Transoceanic worldmaking; decolonization; port cities; African architecture and urbanism; Afro-Asian encounters; Islamic arts of Africa; histories of photography in Africa.

 Sample Courses